Command line utility

 - Obtaining particular internal information to help debugging problems together with our support team.

-- Expert functionality such as filter verification, traffic capturing and importing of backups with user mapping.
+- Expert functionality such as filter verification, traffic capturing and importing backups with user mapping.

-The command line utility is a moving target.
+The command line utility is still under active development.
 Experimental features are tested here and the documentation may therefore be out of date.

 Using built-in help